modasserbillah/modasserbillah.github.io/_posts/2019-9-22-hikam-class-1.md

 - Noor is a subtle substance that when it enters the human heart, it differentiates truth from falsehood.
 - True knowledge is that which transmits noor from books/teachers to the students.

+> ### Hikmah#232
-> ### Hikam#232: The best knowledge is that which is accompanied by godfearingness.
+>The best knowledge is that which is accompanied by godfearingness.

 - The knowledge which removes obstacles to _khashya_ and the knowledge that helps attain _khashya_.

+> ### Hikmah#233
-> ### Hikam#233: If knowledge is accompanied by godfearingness, it is for your favor, else, it is to your detriment.
+>If knowledge is accompanied by godfearingness, it is for your favor, else, it is to your detriment.

 - Be totally against secular studies on Islam.
 - Knowledge must come with action.